-Beginners’ guide to Québec City would not be complete without suggestions on the best things to do and while you’re in the city.
+Beginners guide to Quebec City would not be complete without suggestions on the best things to do and while you’re in the city.
 These are our top picks for first-time visitors.
-If you want more activity ideas, check out this article!
+If you want to more activity ideas, check out this article!

 1. Go On a Walking Tour

 I highly recommend taking a historical walking tour of Old Quebec City with Cicerone Walking Tours; it’s affordable, entertaining, and gives a good overview of the city.
 If you’re a foodie, consider this fabulous food tour exploring Québecois cuisine or treat yourself to a truly gourmet food tour experience.

 For a more personalized experience, consider hiring a private tour guide.

 Take in the views of Quebec City from 221 meters above the ground!
 Observatoire de la Capitale offers visitors a 360º view of the city.
 Definitely worth your time, especially on a clear day.
 Autumn is our favourite time to visit, but spring and summer are also beautiful as well.
 Visit their website for more information.

 If you’re an Instagram lover, Quebec is the perfect city.
 It’s full of delightful details, you just need a camera and an eye for detail.
 Wander on your own, or take one that has already been set up.
 Either way, it can be a fun way to pass the time.